mpl-extensions/mpl-interactions/docs/Backends.rst

 * You can also explicitly set whether to use Matplotlib sliders or not with the ``use_ipywidgets`` argument :func:`.interactive_plot`.
-If ``None`` then the function will try to infer whether to use ipywidgets or not.
-By setting the argument to ``False`` then you will be able to use Matplotlib sliders in the notebook.
+If `None` then the function will try to infer whether to use ipywidgets or not.
+By setting the argument to `False`, you will be able to use Matplotlib sliders in the notebook.

 .. code-block:: python